 Asbestos and Auxiliary Ships Explained

 Because the substance was cheap, it was widely used by the U.S. Navy for decades.
 In ships built before the 1980s, you could find asbestos-containing materials almost anywhere.

 List of Auxiliary Ships With Asbestos

-Some ships that used asbestos include:
+Some auxiliary ships that used asbestos included:

 - USNS Apache